What exactly is Alcantara anyway?

 Microfiber is primarily found on its M vehicles (M3, M4, M5 etc).
 The steering wheels, seats, door panels and headliners are the most common places.
 Many aftermarket BMW M Performance parts also feature this microfiber fabric.

-It seems as time goes on and the microfiber fabric is becoming cheaper to manufacture it is finding its way into lower-end vehicles.
-Not only for BMW but other lower end brands such as Ford, Chevrolet and VW.
+Generally speaking, as time goes on and the microfiber fabric is becoming cheaper to manufacture thus finding its way into lower-end vehicles such as Ford, Chevrolet and VW.

 Where can I learn more BMW fun facts?